egonw/cdkbook/stereo.md

 resulting in a unique <a name="tp1">`geometry`</a>.
 If we change the position of an atom, we get a different geometry.
 We can lengthen and shorten a bond; change the angle between two bonds; and rotate around bonds, changing torsion angles in the molecules.
-All these changes lead to different `conformations` of the structure.
+All these changes lead to different <a name="tp2">conformations</a> of the structure.

 However, when we starting switching two atoms, or two atom groups, then we are no longer talking about conformations, but about stereoisomers.
-Stereoisomers share the same chemical graph, but no matter what combinations of bond and torsion changes, we cannot `superimpose` the two molecules on top of each other.
+Stereoisomers share the same chemical graph, but no matter what combinations of bond and torsion changes, we cannot <a name="tp3">superimpose</a> the two molecules on top of each other.

 There are many kinds of geometrical constructs giving rise to stereochemistry.
 What they share, is that they are properties of the molecules, even though we